S0AndS0/S0AndS0.github.io/misc/_docker/docker-compose-nginx-reverse-proxy-cache-jekyll-github-metadata.md

 To help prevent cached artifacts, and authentication details, from being tracked and pushed by Git we also must update the `.gitignore` file.
-Though readers may wish to add extra protections via a `pre-commit` hook to add additional restrictions for tracking `.env` files.
+Though readers may wish to implement extra protections via a `pre-commit` hook to add additional restrictions for tracking `.env` files.